xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 ![contact-info.png]({{site.baseurl}}/attachments/ref_4ewdbDM8/contact-info.png)

-For more protection use the built-in [Two factor authentication module](https://market.x-cart.com/addons/two-factor-authorization.html "X-Cart Store Security") that enables a two-step verification for both admin and customer accounts.
+For more protection use the built-in {% link "Two Factor Authentication" ref_30a8vM7c %} module that enables a two-step verification for both admin and customer accounts.

 ## Step 5.
 Make sure your store has multi-layered security